Alternative New Artist Discovery Of The Week

 3. Who are your biggest influences?

-4. What was the inspiration behind your current single, 'Bad Apple'?
+4. What was the inspiration behind your current single, 'Plastic Crown'?

 5. What would surprise people most about you?